Dynamical formation of black hole binaries in dense star clusters: Rapid cluster evolution code: Dynamical model

 \subsubsection{Local BBH evolution algorithm}

 Figure~\ref{Fig.BBHevol_flowchart} shows a flowchart of the local routine used to evolve single BBHs while they are inside the cluster.
-At every step of the global simulation (at the moment of global simulation time $t_1$, with the current timestep being set to d$t_1$), we run the routine for each single BBH in the cluster.
+At every step of the global simulation (at the moment of global simulation time $t_1$, with the current timestep being set to $dt_1$), we run the routine for each single BBH in the cluster.
 This routine is characterized by local time $t_2$, which is set to zero whenever the local simulation starts for a BBH.
-We evolve the BBH by determining whether it interacts with a star or a single BH based on the probabilities in Eq.~\eqref{Eq.ProbaInter}, whereas the corresponding collision timescale sets the local timestep d$t_2$.
+To avoid any biases, we first randomize the order of the BBHs in the array of binaries.
+We evolve the BBH by determining whether it interacts with a single BH or not based on the probability for interaction within a global timestep, while the corresponding BBH--BH interaction time sets the local timestep $dt_2$.
+That probability is computed as follows: $p_{\rm int}=dt_1/(dt_1+dt_2)$.

+Whether a BBH interacts with a single BH or another BBH is a random process depending on the number densities of these two populations.
+These interactions occur with the corresponding probabilities, which we calculate as

+where $\tau_{\rm BBH-BH}$ and $\tau_{\rm BBH-BH}$ are the timescales over which the BBH encounters a single BH or a BBH, respectively, and are calculated using Eq.~\eqref{Eq:CollTime}.
+If the number density of BHs in the core is higher than that of BBHs, then $\tau_{\rm BBH-BH}<\tau_{\rm BBH-BBH}$, and the probability that the BBH interacts with a BH is higher.
+Even though there is only a handful of binaries at any time during the simulation, their cross section tends to be higher, because their BHs are well separated and they tend to be heavier.
+As such, binary--binary interactions are frequent in the core, and a fraction of them leads to the formation of hierarchical triples.

-Depending on whether the binary is tight enough to merge in the cluster (condition ``$\tau_{\rm mrg}<\min({\rm d}t_1,{\rm d}t_2)$'' in the chart) or the encounter energetic enough to ionize it (condition ``$\mu v_{\rm rel}^2>|E_{\rm BBH}|$''), we respectively let the binary coalesce or dissociate, releasing its components as single BHs back into the cluster.
+Depending on whether the binary is tight enough to merge in the cluster (condition ``$\tau_{\rm me}<\min(dt_1,dt_2,t_{\rm lb}(z_0)-t_1-t_2)$'' in the chart) or the encounter energetic enough to ionize it (condition ``$\mu v_{\rm rel}^2>2|E_{\rm BBH}|$''), we respectively let the binary coalesce or dissociate, releasing its components as single BHs back into the cluster.